Liquid Sky: Production

-Liquid Sky was an adaption and formation from a previous script titled "Sweet Sixteen" from Director Slava Tsukerman.
-After not being able to fund the script, Director Slava Tsukerman knew he needed to write a new script that would be producible.
-His wife, Nina V. Kerova, had been writing scripts based on a woman who could not get an orgasm.
+Liquid Sky was an adaption and formation from a previous script titled "Sweet Sixteen" from director Slava Tsukerman.
+After not being able to fund the script, Tsukerman knew he needed to write a new script that would be producible.
+His wife, Nina V. Kerova, had been writing scripts based on a woman who could not orgasm.
 He had an idea for a movie about aliens from outer space.
-He and his wife started collaborating ideas.
-Soon, because of language barriers and American speech, they hired friend & co-writer Anne Carlisle to help them write the script.
+He and his wife started collaborating; because of language barriers and American speech, they hired friend & co-writer Anne Carlisle to help them write the script.
 After the three writers collaborated over dinner one night, the title "Liquid Sky" was born.

 Liquid Sky was produced and directed by Slava Tsukerman, who, prior to making Liquid Sky, had had a successful career as a documentary and TV film director in the USSR and Israel.
 The screenplay was written by Tsukerman, his wife and ubiquitous co-producer Nina V. Kerova, and Anne Carlisle, who also enacted the film's two leading roles.
 The director of photography, Yuri Neyman, a Russian émigré, was also the film's special effects expert.
 Anne Carlisle also wrote a novel based on the film in 1987.

 Although the film is loosely centered around early 1980s punk subculture, the film's score uses a series of strident synthesizer music pieces.
 The music was composed by Slava Tsukerman, Clive Smith and Brenda Hutchinson using the Fairlight CMI.
 Most of it was original, but included interpretations of Baroque composer Marin Marais's Sonnerie de Ste-Geneviève du Mont-de-Paris, Carl Orff's Trionfo di Afrodite, and Anthony Philip Heinrich's Laurel Waltz.
 All of these were orchestrated in a series of ominous, dissonant arrangements and nightmarish marches.
 Excerpts from "Beautiful Bend" by Boris Midney are also featured.